ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Installation, Configuration & Usage of rclone.md

 y/n> n
 ```

 * Type `n` to choose to not use auto config and press **Enter**.
 You will be provided with a URL, copy this URL and paste it into your web browser.
-Choose the Google Drive account you wish to use and click Allow to give rclone permission to use it.
-You will be given a code, copy this and place it into your terminal, then press Enter.
-Finally type `n` to choose to not configure as a team drive and press **Enter**.
+* Choose the Google Drive account you wish to use and click **Allow**, giving rclone permission to use it.
+* You will be given a code, copy this and place it into your terminal, then press Enter.
+* Finally, type `n` to choose to not configure as a team drive and press **Enter**.

 ```
 Use auto config?